-The Mercado San Telmo is a large under roof market that is located in San Telmo neighborhood of the city of Buenos Aires.
+The Mercado San Telmo in Buenos Aires is a large under roof market that is located in San Telmo neighborhood of the city.
 The whole neighborhood is packed with great places to eat, fantastic art and design shops, vintage and local designer clothes, and just wandering and looking around is a pleasure with its colorful and vivid streets.

 The market especially is home to some very delicious food, and even though it conserves old shops and sellers of vegetables and meats, at present it is more like a tourist place and the antique dealers are disappearing.
 Inside, some part of it still functions as a real market, and the stores are still selling fish, meat, seasonal vegetables and fruits.